ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 |6          |Salvadoran        |136         |
 |7          |Cuban          |89          |

-This shows that the number of observations for each of these variables is inconsistent across years, suggesting that this data is only representative of a sample.
+This shows that the number of observations for each of these variables is inconsistent across years, suggesting that this data is only representative of a sample population.

 When using summary() in order to generate summary statistics on the data set (filtered for entries where age is 18 and older), the following results are output.
 Only the results for the income and age variable are shown, as the remainder of the variables in the data set are either classified as qualitative nominal or ordinal, so the interpretation of these summary statistics is negligible for those variables.